 - Identify an out-of-state contact to receive and relay messages among family members, for those times when it is not possible to communicate with family in close proximity.
 In emergencies it is often easier to make a long distance telephone call than a local call.

 - Create a list of all important family contact information to keep in your emergency kit

 - Add 'In Case of Emergency' (ICE) numbers to your cell phone, for example, ICE Mom or ICE Dad.
-Medical professionals often look for ICE contacts in patient cell phones to assist in contacting family members when it's most needed.
-If you have an iPhone, you can also enter important emergency contact and health data on the emergency tab.
+Medical professionals often look for ICE contacts in patient cell phones.
+You can enter important emergency contact and health data on the emergency tab on an iPhone.

 - Emergency Procedures – Knowing what to do in specific emergency situations is important.
 The Office of Safety and Emergency Preparedness created a quick reference poster that outlines incident-specific instructions for sheltering in place and evacuation.

 - Critical Incident Management Plan – The University acts immediately in response to emergency situations using the Critical Incident Management Plan (CIMP) to guide response actions.
 The CIMP is activated when an emergency affecting the University reaches proportions that cannot be handled by established measures.
 The CIMP is flexible to accommodate contingencies of all types, magnitude and duration.
 You can view the CIMP (NetBadge required).